Azure/Azure-DataFactory/Samples/UntarAzureFilesWithAzureFunction/Readme.md

 1. The Function downloads the file
 1. The contents of the file is extracted to local storage using Adam Hathcock's [SharpCompress library](https://github.com/adamhathcock/sharpcompress)
 1. The file is uploaded to the file share
-1. The Function returns a list of the urls of the files that have been created to the Data Factory
+1. The Function returns a list of the urls of the files that have been created, to the Data Factory

 ## Running and debugging